Features Comparison - 2.1 VS 3.1 Soundbars

 Bluetooth allows users to stream content from their mobile devices to the soundbar seamlessly to fully decode audio formats.
 Getting a Bluetooth-enabled device will do wonders in cleaning up the cable clutter.

 External subwoofers that come with 2.1 and 3.1 soundbars can operate on Bluetooth as well.
-Due to this, soundbars with external subs will most likely be Bluetooth capable.
+Due to this, soundbars with external subs such as the Sony HT CT180 will most likely be Bluetooth capable.

 Unfortunately, Wi-Fi cannot be used for setup and is more applicable for voice control and an entire home theater system setup.
 Wireless connections are necessary for integrating smart soundbars with voice control into your smart home systems, though.